Frequently asked questions about traveling to Tibet, organizing tours and everything you want to know to prepare for the trip.

 First day: what to expect

-Many visitors experience some mild effects of being at high altitude.
-We recommend drinking plenty of water, trying to get plenty of rest and sleep.
+Many visitors experience some mild effects of being at high altitude on the first day.
+We recommend drinking plenty of water, trying to get some rest and sleep.

 Food in Tibet